Sixth Month of Pregnancy Physical Changes

-- Check with your doctor before using an over-the-counter medication as some of these can be absorbed through the rectal tissue and into the bloodstream, yet there is little evidence that these ointments are dangerous to baby.
+- Check with your doctor before using over-the-counter medication.
+Some medications can be absorbed through the rectal tissue and into the bloodstream.
+However, there is little evidence that these ointments are dangerous to babies.

 Shooting Pains in Your Lower Back and Legs

 You may occasionally feel shooting pains, tingling, or numbness in your lower back, buttocks, outer thighs, or legs.
 These can start to occur around your sixth month of pregnancy because of relaxing pelvic joints.
 The baby’s head (or your enlarging uterus) presses on the major nerves that run from the backbone through the pelvis and toward each leg.

 Sudden, sharp pain that begins deep in the buttock on one side and travels down the back of that leg is due to pressure on the sciatic nerve in your lower back, hence its name sciatica; it is aggravated by lifting, bending, or even walking.
 Tingling numbness and pain along the outer thigh is caused by stretching of the femoral nerve to the leg.
 Rest and a change of position that shifts the pelvic pressure away from these nerves should alleviate the pains.
 These pains can be very debilitating for some women.
 They are so variable from woman to woman because of individual differences in pelvic bone structure and shape.